2018 United States attorney general elections: Nebraska

 The 2018 Nebraska Attorney General election was held on November 6, 2018, to elect the attorney general of the U.S. state of Nebraska.

-Incumbent Republican attorney general Doug Peterson ran for re-election to a second term.
+Incumbent Republican attorney general Doug Peterson ran for a second term.
 Omaha attorney Evangelos Argyrakis, ran in the Democratic primary.
 However, after being charged with felony strangulation following an altercation with his 82-year-old father on April 8, 2018, Nebraska Democratic Party called on him to step aside, which he did on June 25, 2018.
 This left Peterson running unopposed in the general election.